-During part of summer the heat is extreme and millions of flies, mesquitoes, &c., render the country unbearable Fortunately, however, the cold soon extirpates Scarcely anything in the way of vegetables can them be raised in the small spot of ground called by courtesy a garden.
+During part of summer the heat is extreme, and millions of flies, mosquitoes, &c., render the country unbearable.
+Fortunately, however, the cold soon extirpates them.
+Scarcely any thing in the way of vegetables can be raised in the small spot of ground called, by courtesy, a garden.
 Potatoes one year, for a wonder, attained the size of walnuts; and sometimes a cabbage and a turnip are prevailed upon to grow.
-Yet the woods are filled with a great variety of wild berries, among which the cranberry and swampberry are considered the best.
-Black and red currants, as well as gooseberries, are plentiful, but the first are bitter, and the last small.
-The swampberry is in shape something like the raspberry, of a light vellow colour, and grows on a low bush, almost close to the ground.
+Yet the woods are filled with a great variety of wild berries, among which the cranberry and swampberry are considered the Black and red currants, as well as gooseberries, are plentiful, but the first are bitter, and the last small.
+The swampberry is in shape something like the raspberry, of a light yellow colour, and grows on a low bush, almost close to the ground.
 They make excellent preserves, and, together with cranberries, are made into tarts for the mess during winter.

-In the month of September there are generally a couple of weeks or so of extremely fine weather, which is called the Indian summer; after which winter, with frost, cold, and snow, sets in with rapidity.
-For a few weeks in October there is sometimes a little warm weather (or rather, I should say, a little thawy weather), but after that, until the following April, the thermometer seldom rises to the freezing-point.
-In the depth of winter it falls from 50 to 40, 45, and even 50 degrees below zero of Fahrenheit.
-This intense cold, however, is not so much felt as one might suppose, as during its continuance the air is perfectly calm.
-Were the slightest breath of wind to arise when the thermometer stands so low, no man could shew his face to it for a moment.
-Forty degrees below zero, and quite calm, is infinitely preferable to fifteen degrees below, or thereabouts, with a strong breeze of wind.
-Spirit of wine is, of course, the only liquid that can be used in the thermometers, as mercury, were it exposed to such cold, would remain frozen nearly half the winter.
-Spirit never froze in any cold ever experienced at York Factory, unless when very much adulterated with water; and even then the spirit would remain liquid in the centre of the mass.\
+In the month of September there are generally a couple of weeks or so of extremely fine weather, which is called the Indian summer; after which, winter, with frost, cold and snow, sets in with rapidity.
+For a few weeks in October there is sometimes a little warm weather (or rather, I should say, a little thawy weather), but after that, until the following April, the thermometer seldom rises to the freezing point. the depth of winter the thermometer falls from 30 to 40.
+45, and even 49 degrees below zero of Fahrenheit. intense cold, however, is not so much felt as one might suppose, as, during its continuance, the air is perfectly calm.
+Were the slightest breath of wind to arise when the thermometer stands so low, no man could show his face to it for a moment.
+Forty degrees below zero, and quite calm, is infinitely preferable to 15° below, or thereabouts, with a strong breeze of wind.
+Spirit of wine is of course the only thing that can be used in the thermometers, as mercury, were it exposed to such cold, would remain frozen nearly half the winter.
+Spirit never froze in any cold ever experienced at York Factory, unless when very much adulterated with water; and even then, the spirit would remain liquid in the centre of the mass.

-To resist this intense cold the inhabitants dress not in furs, as is generally supposed, but in coats and trousers made of smoked deer-skins; the only piece of fur in their costume being the cap.
+To resist this intense cold, the inhabitants dress, not in furs, as is generally supposed, but in coats and trousers made of smoked deer-skins; the only piece of fur in their costume being the cap.
 The houses are built of wood, with double windows and doors.
-They are heated by means of large iron stoves, fed with wood; yet so intense is the cold, that I have seen the stove in places red-hot and a basin of water in the room frozen nearly solid. average cold, I should think, is about 15 or 16 degrees below zero, or 48 degrees of frost.
-The country around is a complete swamp, but the extreme shortness of the warm weather, and the consequent length of winter fortunately prevents the rapid decomposition of vegetable matter.
-Another cause of the unhealthiness of the climate during summer is the prevalence of dense fogs, which come off the bay and enshroud the country, and also the liability of the weather to sudden and extreme changes.+
+They are heated by large iron stoves, fed with wood; yet so intense is the cold, that I have seen the stove in places red-hot, and a basin of water in the room frozen solid.
+The average cold, I should think, is about 15 or 16 degrees below zero, or 48 degrees of frost.
+The country around is a complete swamp, but the extreme shortness of the warm weather, and the consequent length of winter, fortunately prevents the rapid decomposition of vegetable matter.
+Another cause of the unhealthiness of the climate during summer, is the prevalence of dense fogs, which come off the bay and enshroud the country, and also the liability of the weather to sudden and extreme changes.

-\ Quicksilver easily freezes; and it has frequently been run into a bullet mould, exposed to the cold air till frozen, and in this state rammed down a gun barrel, and fired through a thick plank.
+^{} Quicksilver easily freezes; and it has frequently been run into a bullet mould, exposed to the cold air till frozen, and in this state rammed down a gun barrel, and fired through a thick plank.